 Where procurators have not conducted a review of the lawfullness of the interrogation before the conclusion of investigation, or have not made a simultaneous audio or visual recording of the entire review process, and the defendant makes an application for the exclusion of illegal evidence at the trial phase, the people's courts shall conduct an investigation in accordance with law where, upon review, they have questions about the legality of evidence gathering.

 23. Where procurators have not conducted a review of the lawfullness of the interrogation before the conclusion of investigation, or have not made a simultaneous audio or visual recording of the entire review process, and the defendant makes an application for the exclusion of illegal evidence at the trial phase, the people's courts shall conduct an investigation in accordance with law where, upon review, they have questions about the legality of evidence gathering.
-However, in order to prevent excessively delays of the trial, the court may also conduct the investigation at the end of court [trial] investigation.
+However, in order to prevent excessive delay of the trial, the court may also conduct the investigation before the end of court investigation.

 24. Where the court conducts an investigation of the legality of evidence gathering, it shall emphasize review of audio or visual records of the interrogation.
 Where there are substantive differences in the content of interrogation records and audio/visual recordings of interrogations, the audio/visual recordings are controlling.

 In cases where the law provided that the course of interrogation shall be recorded, but where the public prosecutor has not provided the A/V recording of the interrogation, or where the interrogation recording has selective recording, editing, deletions, or other such circumstances, and the available evidence cannot rule out illegal evidence gathering, the relevant confessions shall be excluded.